 U.S. Embassy Valletta, Malta

-Malta was a Crown Colony of the United Kingdom from 1814 until 1964, when it was granted independence and joined the British Commonwealth.
+Malta was a Crown Colony of the United Kingdom from 1814 until 1964 when it was granted independence and joined the British Commonwealth.
 Malta was recognized by the United States the same year.
-The government enjoys close relations with the United States, and is a close partner on regional issues involving North Africa and Europe.
-During the period of unrest in Libya that began in February 2011, Malta played an important role in supporting evacuation of third-country nationals, including Americans; coordinating humanitarian aid to the people of Libya; and providing general assistance to forces of nations involved in enforcement of UN Security Council Resolutions 1970 and 1973.
+The government enjoys close relations with the United States and is a close partner on regional issues involving North Africa and Europe.
+During the period of unrest in Libya that began in February 2011, Malta played an important role in supporting the evacuation of third-country nationals, including Americans; coordinating humanitarian aid to the people of Libya; and providing general assistance to forces of nations involved in enforcement of UN Security Council Resolutions 1970 and 1973.

 Map Link: